indrekots/aws-workshop/README.md

 In AWS EC2 dashboard, launch a new instance for the bastion host.
 A bastion host is an EC2 instance in a public subnet that's used as a _point of entry_ to access EC2 instances in private subnets.

+> [!NOTE]
+> A bastion host, also known as a jump host, is a specially configured and secured server that is positioned on the perimeter of a network, often within a Demilitarized Zone (DMZ).
+> The primary purpose of a bastion host is to provide secure access to internal network resources from external networks, such as the internet.

 Pick Amazon Linux AMI 2018.03.0 AMI and `t2.micro` as the instance type (it's free tier eligible).
 Then click *Configure Instance Details*.
 Place the instance in your VPC and select your `dmz-1` subnet.